madoke/configmonkey/README.md

 ### Full stack

-{% note %}
+> [!WARNING]

-**Note:** Configmonkey is still under development and is not stable for production use.
-At a later stage we will release a proper guide on how to install configmonkey on a traditional container setup
+> Configmonkey is still under development and is not stable for production use.

-{% endnote %}
+We plan to release instructions on how to properly host configmonkey at later stages, but in the meantime, a simple way to do it is to use the `hosting/docker-compose.yml` file provided in this repository.
+Alternatively, head to [Docker Hub](https://hub.docker.com/r/madoke/configmonkey), which also contains the same docker compose example.

 ## Building